 You also don’t have to end up broke to get there either.

-If you learn a few home decor rules, you can be well on your way to a well put together and cozy living space.
+If you learn a few home decor rules, you can be well on your way to a well put together cozy living space.
 Here are five basic home decor rules to make sure everything you buy fits together perfectly.

 Lighting and ambiance

-Remember, there are three basic types of lighting: ambient light, task light, and accent light.
+There are three basic types of lighting: ambient light, task light, and accent light.

 Ambient light is the main lighting of any area.
 These are your main ceiling fixtures and main lamps.